uota/arduino_touch_controller/README.md

 #### THRESHOLD_COUNT_UNTOUCH
 * The reconfirmation count to transition to non-touch state.
   * Increasing this value will stabilize the detection of continuous touches.
-  * Decreasing this value will reduce the delay in detecting non-touch status.
-(However, this is not important for most applications).
+  * Decreasing this value will reduce the delay in detecting non-touch status (however, this is not important for most applications).

 #### CHARGE_TIME_MICRO_SECOND
 * The charging time for finger capacitors.